technicalpickles/agentic-container/docs/planning/ci-image-size-monitoring.md

     EOF

     first=true
-    for target in base tools python node ruby go dev; do if [ "$first" = false ]; then echo "," >> size_data.json; fi first=false
+    for target in minimal standard python node ruby go dev; do if [ "$first" = false ]; then echo "," >> size_data.json; fi first=false